 If you want to know about my career in software, just check my LinkedIn.

 Musically, I focus on Nerdcore HipHop, though I also do a lot of Drum n’ Bass, Minimal Techno, Big Beat, Ambient, Trap EDM and Vaporwave.
-I finished my last full Nerdcore LP release, Null Signifier in 2016.
+I finished my most recent full-length Nerdcore Rap LP, Ultraklystron in 2018.

 Meanwhile, I occasionally work as a moderator and staff writer at ToonZone, an animation news and discussion site, as I’m a rather knowledgeable anime and manga fan.
 I’ve made a lot of good friends through this work, and it’s kept my writing skills sharp.